KCErb/lucky-hasura-docker/GUIDE.md

 #### script/deploy

 The final CI stage is deployment.
 This involves three scripts in total.
 The first is `ci_deploy` which the CI server uses to ssh into the production/staging server.
-The next `deploy` is run on the production/staging server and calls the third `bootstrap` if it doesn't see the gitlab repository in the home directory. `bootstrap` is mostly responsible for generating credentials and storing them in `~/.lhd-env` file, but we still need two more.
-Please fill these with your apps IP address and domain name and place them in the `.lhd-env` file
+The `bootstrap` and `deploy` scripts are run on the staging/production servers. `bootstrap` is mostly responsible for generating credentials and storing them in the `~/.lhd-env` file.
+It makes the first clone of your repo and starts the docker swarm (**Security note** that means it prints the `join token` to the CI runner log.
+You may want to `rotate` the join token after the first bootstrap: [join token docs](https://docs.docker.com/engine/reference/commandline/swarm_join-token/).). `deploy` checks out a named commit and pulls down an image for that commit.
+The next thing it does is deploy the stack and in order to do that it needs knowledge of two things:

 ```shell
 export APP_DOMAIN='foobar.business'
 export IP_ADDRESS='104.248.51.205'
 ```

+So place these values in `.lhd-env` or in `~/.profile` as you like. `ci_deploy` uses a login shell so it will pick up `.profile` vars, then `bootstrap` and `deploy` `source` the `.lhd-env` file.

 You'll see in the `bootstrap` script that the secrets are randomly generated, and the postgres password uses hex characters to avoid URL encoding.
 Also take note that an `ADMIN_PASSWORD` is generated for you which you'll need to log into Traefik, Grafana and others.
-The `bootstrap` script also initializes the Docker Swarm and prints the `join token` to the screen.
-Thus, you may want to `rotate` the join token after the first bootstrap: [join token docs](https://docs.docker.com/engine/reference/commandline/swarm_join-token/).

 `script/deploy` by default runs in 'additive deploy' mode but we can pass a `-s` flag to use 'subtractive deploy' mode.
 The idea here is that we can choose to have each deployment only add or subtract columns from the database.
 The difference between the two is simply the order we migrate the database and update the code.
 If we added columns / tables, then we need to migrate the database before updating the code since the old code won't ask for columns that didn't exist before.
 The reverse is true if we take away columns / tables.

 NOTE: The first deployment has to "update" code before migrating because that function gets the stack going (i.e. starts services).
-So on the very first deploy we'll be using `script/deploy -s <arg>`.
-You'll see that below when we talk about the first commit + push.
-The `arg` here is either `production` or `staging` to determine which IP address, ssh key, and branch to use in deployment.
+So on the very first deploy we'll be using `script/deploy -s <arg>` via a special commit message.
+(You'll see that below when we talk about the first commit + push.)
+The `arg` here is either `production` or `staging` to determine which IP address and ssh key to use in deployment.

 Please do have a look at `docker-compose.prod.yml` and `docker-compose.swarm.yml`.
 You'll see again some of those env variables that are needed to get this started being passed into containers.
 You'll also see some `deploy` keys being used which start us off with just 1 replica of each service.
 If you have trouble with the first deploy, the issue may be resolved by double-checking that you understand these two files.